The Ordinary’s most effective products according to science

 - Here and here are good studies on retinoids.

 - How to use: Use after cleansing, before oil/creams.
 Start with 2-3 times a week until your skin gets used to it.
 Patch test.
 Use only at night.
 Avoid the eye area.
 Retinol makes your skin temporarily sensitive to the sun, so use sunscreen against further damage (very important = if you’re not careful with the sun when you use retinol your skin can end up looking older).
-It’s an idea to use retinol in periods, for instance during the winter or rain season when you’re not exposed to the sun as often.
+It’s an idea to use retinol in periods, for instance during the winter or rainy season when you’re not exposed to the sun as often.
 (Also, when you first start with retinol, your skin might look a little thinner, but after a few weeks it will look fuller and better than ever before).
 Conflicts: other retinol/retinoid treatments.

-To summarize retinols:
+To summarize retinol:

 Everyone has to own a good retinol product, and the one mentioned above from the ordinary is perfect: clean, cheap, stable, and highly effective.
 You most likely won’t get irritated skin unless you have extremely dry or sensitive skin, or severe acne – if you have serious acne, give Murads popular retinol a try instead, it’s oil-free.
 Remember sunscreen.
 Put on a good moisturizer on top of the retinol, we like THIS clean and simple ONE from The Ordinary (we’ll mention it further down the page).